roydukkey/Dado.ComponentModel.Mutations/Documentation/Context/Mutator.md

 #### Returns

-The value that has been modified according to any associated *MutationAttribute*s and *IMutableObject* implementation.
+The value that has been modified according to any associated *MutationAttribute*s.

 #### Parameters